c-healey/02-homework-css-bootstrap/README.md

 ### How to 'launch' your page

 - Github

   - click on your image at the top right of page and select 'Your repositories'
   - click on your homework repo
   - click 'Settings'
   - scroll down to GitHub Pages and select 'master branch' as the source
+  - the setting page will refresh, scroll down to GitHub Pages and click on the live site URL.

+  Cogratulations, you have a live site to share with firends and family.

 ## How to access your Homework assignment and starter files